 I was assigned by Bishop Walker to give a talk in sacrament meeting today.
-The content of the talk is as follows:
+The content of the talk, 3 Reasons for Missing Church, is as follows:

 “The subject Bishop Walker asked me to speak on today is “Why does the church have meetings?”
 After he told me the assigned subject, I silently responded in my mind, “seriously…” for a myriad of reasons.
 As I contemplated on how to approach this topic, I decided to limit my focus on the three primary meetings.
 I concluded there is not enough time or desire to address all of the many other meetings we are expected to participate in our various Church callings.